 Iris’ younger brother, Freddy, appeared to be fast asleep in the sweltering heat, using his backpack for a pillow.
 Her nieces and nephews played with dirty stuffed animals by the side of the road.

-“The journey has been hot, and walking under the sun is the toughest thing,” said Iris, who did not want to give her last name.
+“The journey has been hot, and walking under the sun is the toughest thing,” Iris, who did not want to give her last name, said, looking at the children, who were clearly exhausted.

-The 21-year-old said she was confident they would be OK if they made it to New Jersey.
+The 21-year-old was confident they would be OK if they made it to New Jersey.

 “I will do whatever comes up, I will take the first job that’s available,” she said.